California Consumer Privacy Act

 Everything marketers need to know about California’s data privacy law, what it means for brands, and how to comply.

 Time to plan!
-AB-375 takes effect in
+AB-375 is being enforced in

 What is the California Consumer Privacy Act?